univention/container-udm-rest/README.md

 ### BYOL: Bring Your Own LDAP

 Check out the [LDAP container](https://git.knut.univention.de/univention/customers/dataport/upx/container-ldap) in a separate folder.
-Follow the instructions from the LDAP repo to initialize the server.
+Follow the instructions from the LDAP repository to initialize the server.

 Then copy the provided `.env.udm-rest-api.example` to `.env.udm-rest-api` and customize it if needed: